The best UK trips to give your winter months a cosy glow

 Soaking in a hot tub under the stars, hiking coastal paths to blow away the cobwebs and sipping whisky by an open log fire – there are so many unforgettable experiences to enjoy on a UK winter escape.

-UK holidays have had a bit of a renaissance this year, with many of us swapping our usual international breaks for trips a little closer to home.
-We think there’s nothing better than the freedom of the open road on a self-drive holiday, and with these tailor-made road trips, you can have peace of mind that they’re all designed with the safe travel tier guidelines in mind.
-Heather McKinlay, from our UK travel partner McKinlay Kidd, reveals her top six out-of-season road trips to take in winter or spring.
+UK holidays have had a bit of a renaissance recently, with many of us swapping our usual international breaks for trips a little closer to home.
+We think there’s nothing better than the freedom of the open road on a self-drive holiday, and these imaginative road trip itineraries can be tailored just for you.
+Heather McKinlay, from our UK travel partner McKinlay Kidd, shares her top six out-of-season road trips to take in winter or spring.

 1. Go storm-watching and seek out the Northern Lights on Scotland’s Northern Isles